Veterans FAQ Page

-- Unique accredited programs, like the Transportation and Logistics, Art Therapy and Digital Media programs are just a few of the majors you can
+- Unique accredited programs, like the Transportation and Logistics, Art Therapy and Digital Media programs are just a few of the majors you can choose from.

 - As part of the University of Wisconsin System, you will have access to every library within the system, including UW-Madison.
-Need a hard to find journal?
-Use the system; request the item and its delivered to you within a week.
+Need a hard-to-find journal?
+Use the system; request the item and it's delivered to you within a week.

 - We're a small school set in the middle of the city of Superior.
 This makes campus easy to navigate and the 21 students per class average make it easy to learn and connect with your peers and professors.